Floorp-Projects/Floorp/browser/base/content/docs/sslerrorreport/dataformat.rst

   }

 Where the data represents the following:

+"hostname"
+  The name of the host the connection was being made to.

+"port"
+  The TCP port the connection was being made to.

 "timestamp"
   The (local) time at which the report was generated.
 Seconds since 1 Jan 1970,